cgiaccone-tt/armymilscrape/README.md

 # Army.mil Web Scraper

-A robust Python web scraper designed to crawl www.army.mil and search for specified keywords and phrases.
-Features automatic file saving, backup management, and comprehensive error handling.
+A Python-based web scraper for Army.mil that focuses on diversity, equity, and inclusion content.

 ## Features